Prostatectomy - Prostate Removal Surgery

 A robotic prostatectomy

 requires 5 small incisions, each about one-quarter of an inch in the lower abdomen, through which instruments are inserted.
-A sophisticated video camera is one of the instruments, which gives surgeons a three-dimensional, 10x magnified field of vision.
-This makes the operation far more exact.
-In addition to the visual clarity provided by the camera, there’s virtually no blood clouding the surgical site and obstructing vision.
-Cameras are also used in laparoscopic surgeries, but they provide only a two-dimensional image and no magnification.
+A sophisticated video camera is one of the instruments, which gives Dr. Samadi a three-dimensional, 10x magnified field of vision.
+The keyhole incisions drastically reduce blood loss and the camera provides unprecedented visual clarity.
+The result is a clear surgical field during the prostatectomy with nothing to obstruct Dr. Samadi's view of the prostate and surrounding tissue.

 Prostate Surgery/Prostatectomy – Recovery

-, whereas around 80% of open prostatectomy patients leave the hospital within the first week.
+.
+Around 80% of open prostatectomy patients leave the hospital within the first week.